 And the Guardian adds:

-Prof Marion Nestle, a nutritional scientist at New York University, uses the word “nutrifluff” to describe “sensational research findings about a single food or nutrient based on one, usually highly preliminary, study”.
+Prof Marion Nestle, a nutritional scientist at New York University, uses the word “nutrifluff” to describe “sensational research findings of a single food or nutrient based on one, usually highly preliminary, the study”.
 She points out that most studies on chocolate and health get industry funding, but journalists generally fail to highlight this.
 “Industry-funded research tends to set up questions that will give them desirable results, and tends to be interpreted in ways that are beneficial to their interests,” she says.

 A Few of the Health Claims of (Dark) Chocolate

 (1) Chocolate may improve blood circulation and decrease blood pressure

 “More good news for chocolate lovers: A new Harvard study finds that eating a small square of dark chocolate daily can help lower blood pressure for people with hypertension.”

 “The study joins the growing research into the heart-healthy benefits of flavonoids, compounds in unsweetened chocolate that cause dilation of the blood vessels.
 The Harvard study was announced today in Atlanta at the American Heart Association’s science session on cardiovascular disease. “

 (2) Chocolate may protect skin from sun damage

 “Our study demonstrated that regular consumption of a chocolate rich in flavanols confers significant photoprotection and can thus be effective at protecting human skin from harmful UV effects.
 Conventional chocolate has no such effect.”